FREQUENTLY ASKED QUESTIONS

 What is the Fall Soccer Jamboree?

-This fall, we are staging a soccer jamboree to kick the season off.
-The Jamboree will take place at Airport Park on Saturday, September 9th.
-The purpose of the Jamboree is to get kids' organized by grade, have them train and scrimmage.
+In the fall we stage a soccer jamboree to kick-off the season.
+The Jamboree takes place at Airport Park.
+The purpose of the Jamboree is to get the kids organized by grade, have them train, and scrimmage.
 Board members and coaches will be on hand assessing players and working together to build balanced, competitive teams.
 This will ensure that all teams are as evenly matched as possible.

 If I want to coach, what tools can you provide to help me succeed?